Create a cloud server

 -

-If you did not check the Local SSD NVMe disk checkbox when setting up the configuration, the first specified network volume will be used as the server boot volume.
+If you did not check the Local SSD NVMe disk checkbox when configuring, the first specified network volume will be used as the server boot volume.
 To configure it:

 1.1.
 Select the type of network boot volume.

 1.2.
 Specify the size of the network boot volume in GB or TB.
-Observe the limits for network volumes for the maximum size.
+Observe the network volume maximum size limits.

 1.3.
-If you selected the Universal v2 or Fast SSD v2 volume type, specify the total number of read and write operations in IOPS.
-After creating the volume, you can change the number of IOPS — decrease or increase it.
-The number of IOPS changes is unlimited.
+If you selected the Universal v2 or Fast SSD v2 volume type, specify the total IOPS for read and write operations.
+After the volume is created, you can change the IOPS count —increase or decrease it.
+There is no limit on the number of IOPS changes.

 -